██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Skull & Crossbones Nebula

-DIST: 17,000 LYCONST: PUPPISPALETTE: SHO
+DIST: 17,000 LYCONST: PUPPISPALETTE: HOO

 NGC 2467 is a spectacular star-forming region in Puppis, approximately 17,000 light-years away — one of the most distant objects in my portfolio, making the detail captured here all the more remarkable.
 The complex loosely resembles a skull when viewed at the right orientation, with two prominent bright condensations forming the eye sockets and swirling gas below suggesting a jawline.
 It is an active stellar nursery containing multiple star clusters of different ages embedded within the same molecular cloud.